-That was uttered by Kevin “Mr. Wonderful” O’Leary from Shark Tank speaking about a pitch which had brand failure written all over it.
-I’ve got to say, when he’s not eschewing his “tough love” negotiations, Kevin has some very good one-liners.
+That was uttered by Kevin “Mr. Wonderful” O’Leary from Shark Tank speaking about a pitch with brand failure written all over it.

 Is Your Brand Infested?

 Brand strategies can make or break a brand.
 I recently discussed this, outlining how Jimmy Buffett grew his empire made of Margaritas and cheeseburgers.

 The right strategy will eliminate the pests, while the wrong strategy will suck money in an endless overnight stay… resulting in brand failures that you would only wish on your enemies.

 I know this because I deal with business owners and CEOs who need a rebrand or some other way to fix an ailing brand, only to find their brands infested with “old ineffective ideas” that they are more willing to die for than change.